 Dear Members,

-Which of the section of Factories Act, 1948 or the Rule of Punjab Factory Rules, 1952 as applicable to the State of Haryana allows us to take maximum 50 hours of OT from the workers in a quarter.
+Which section of the Factories Act, 1948, or the Punjab Factory Rules, 1952, as applicable to the State of Haryana, allows us to take a maximum of 50 hours of overtime from the workers in a quarter?

 Thanks in advance.